|

 Paddle Leaf Philodendron

-Philodendron renauxii is found within the state at an elevation of
+Philodendron renauxii is found at an elevation of

 approximately 350 meters (roughly 1000 feet) above sea level in the forest